The date is set. The venue is booked. Now you just need to get people to show up. Worried? Maybe a little? Don’t be.

 As with the photos, it’s ideal if the presentations are embedded into the event site or blog post using a tool such as Slideshare.

-Ideally, these galleries are embedded into the event site or recap blog post using tool such as Flickr.
+Ideally, these galleries are embedded into the event site or recap blog post.
 If so, you’ll be sending traffic to your site, rather than a photo sharing website.

 The email follow-up to registrants is a way to say thank you, share important links and keep a bit of buzz going…